 250 gms sana/paneer.

 1 tablespoon cumin seeds.

 1 teaspoon turmeric powder.

 ¼ cup green peas.

 1 cup milk (full cream preferred).

-1 tbsp mustard oil (or a cooking oil of your choice).
+1 tablespoon mustard oil (or a cooking oil of your choice).

 a few sprigs of coriander leaves for garnishing.